 HOUSING AND HOMELESSNESS IN WA

 More people than ever before are experiencing homelessness or housing stress across WA.
-Limited stock and highly priced rental properties leave tenants unable to find a home, which will only get worse when the moratorium on rent increases and evictions ends in March 2021.
+Limited stock and highly priced rental properties leave tenants unable to find a home.
 15,700 households (around 30,000 people) are on the wait list for social housing.
 More than 1,000 people in WA sleep rough every night and another 8,000 are the ‘hidden homeless’ – people with no choice but to couch surf or sleep in their cars.

 Everyone has a right to a place to call home.

 With the re-elected Labor Government, we have the opportunity to reflect on what type of society we want to build, using our creativity, investment, and collective efforts to create a future that makes us inspired and proud.
 Through strong stewardship, leadership and resolve from government, and a collaborative partnership approach with the community sector and people with lived experience of housing insecurity we can ensure that everyone has a place to call home.
 COVID-19 has shown governments can and must move swiftly to keep us all safe – we need the same resolve to the housing crisis facing thousands of Western Australians.